Article: Using Depth Hypnosis With Eating Disorders

 Eating disorders are a common presenting problem in the West.
 Mainstream psychotherapists categorize these disorders according to the specific behaviors involved, providing different diagnoses for someone who binges and purges (a bulimic), as opposed to someone who withdraws from food (an anorexic.)
 This seems to imply a nascent understanding of the different energetic patterns underlying each disorder.
 However, mainstream psychotherapy generally fails to trace this understanding down to the origin of the disorder within a person’s psyche.

-I resist making generalizations about the causes of any disorder, as I have found that each person has her own unique path to imbalance.
+I resist making generalizations about the causes of any disorder, as I have found that each person has their own unique path to imbalance.
 In order to resolve that imbalance, it is important to identify the path, and to unravel the mental, emotional, spiritual, and physical threads that have created the pattern.

-In my experience, looking closely at a client’s relationship with food teaches me a great deal about the client’s relationship with his or her source of life energy.
+In my experience, looking closely at a client’s relationship with food teaches me a great deal about the client’s relationship with their source of life energy.
 Although food is tangible and life energy is not, both nurture us.
 Thus, the relationship with food can be seen as a metaphor for how we do or do not allow ourselves to be fed or nurtured at deeper levels.
 If I do not take the opportunity to listen to what the relationship with food demonstrates about the unconscious processes taking place at these levels, it is difficult to get a shift in the presenting disorder.
 The following short case study illustrates these principles.

 Alice was painfully thin.
 She ate very little most of the time.
 When hunger overcame her, she would binge-eat on sweets.
 Then she would lapse into a deep depression, once again eating very little.
 And then the cycle would start over again.
 She had no close relationships, but she occasionally had one-night stands, in which she would have sex most of the night and then never see the person again.
 Before our conversations, she had not made a connection between her patterns with food and with sex.